Hildreth Meière: Career

 Meière began her career designing costumes and sets for the theater.
 In 1921 she was introduced to the architect Bertram Grosvenor Goodhue who gave Meière her first major mural commission, the decoration of the Great Hall at the National Academy of Sciences in Washington, D.C.
 Goodhue also selected Meière to design the interiors of the Nebraska State Capitol in Lincoln, Meière’s largest and one of her most important commissions.
 Over an eight-year period, she designed decorations for the Capitol vestibule, foyer, rotunda, and senate and house chambers.

 Meière went on to design murals for buildings throughout the country, although some of her best work can be found in Manhattan.
 She became especially well known for integrating murals within architectural settings.
 As she once stated, a good mural “cannot be taken away without hurting the design of the building.”
 Although Meière is most closely associated with the Art Deco movement, she was capable of designing in a variety of styles depending on the needs and wishes of her clients.
+She was a businesswoman in her approach to commissions, ensuring that she and her work were suitable promoted.
+Her work ethic was strong and she managed clients expectations and deadlines effectively.

 During World War II, Meière organized a group of artists to paint portable three-panel altarpieces, or triptychs, that The Citizens Committee for the Army and Navy distributed to American military camps, airfields, and ships throughout the world.
 More than 500 triptychs were produced and Meière herself painted more than 70.
 She also taught first aid for the Red Cross.

+Meière kept good records and had her work photographed at plan stage and the completed installation.